 If this sounds like you, you’re not alone and it’s not your fault – typical acne treatments don’t improve fungal acne, they actually make it worse.

-I’m writing a full guide to diagnose, treating, and curing fungal acne and seborrhoeic dermatitis with diet, supplements, and natural antifungals right now, but in the meantime, I really wanted to share with you how one specific product, MCT oil, improved my decade-long dandruff and fungal acne in just two weeks, and why its so much better than traditional acne and dandruff products.
+In my book, Unmasking Acne I detail how you can treat and cure fungal acne and seborrhoeic dermatitis internally, using diet, supplements, and natural antifungals, but in the meantime, I really wanted to share with you how one specific product, MCT oil, improved my decade-long dandruff and fungal acne in just two weeks, and why it’s so much better than traditional acne and dandruff products.

 But first, I want to quickly cover what fungal acne is, and how it’s different than regular acne so that we can really understand why MCT oil works so well for both acne-prone skin and dandruff.

 Malassezia is a type of fungi that is naturally found on the skin.
 Everyone has Malassezia, and it’s actually necessary and beneficial in small amounts.
 Just like sebum oil (which usually takes the blame for bacterial, inflammatory, and hormonal acne,), Malassezia fungi isn’t evil – it’s too much Malassezia that’s the problem.

 When the balance of Malassezia is thrown off on the skin or scalp, fungal infections and overgrowth can occur, leading to tons of different skin conditions, including fungal acne, seborrhoeic dermatitis (dandruff), psoriasis, and eczema.
 Basically, a fungal infection can cause just about every skin issue out there, so it’s super important to keep Malassezia levels regulated.

 While many people’s skin has no problem naturally managing Malassezia levels, individuals with a compromised immune system, skin microbiome, or gut microbiome tend to have a much harder time managing Malassezia and are much more likely to have fungal acne and dandruff.